 After using primer on the underside to hide all my ink markings, I painted the cars with multiple light coats.
 I didn't bother to heavily paint the top deck side because it would be hidden with board.
 But, I couldn't help but notice that on the underside even after priming and painting the cars some of my Sharpie markings were still visible.
 They should disappear during the weathering treatments I plan to apply, but it is still a bit concerning.
 Also, at this time I noticed that the thin styrene deck had warped so I sanded it flat.
 As you can see, some areas were worse than others.
 I then resprayed the tops, even though it will all be hidden under the decking.

 The flatcars looked pretty naked without their decking.
 For these cars though I wanted to use real wood.
 I looked into purchasing HO scale 2x12" boards from suppliers and cutting them down to length myself but then I ran into an EBay posting from "Crescent Locomotive Works" who sells laser cut wooden boards in various lengths.
-He didn't have the side I needed off hand, but we worked out a deal for him to custom cut them for me.
+He didn't have the size I needed off hand, but we worked out a deal for him to custom cut them for me.
 It cost only about $7 for enough boards for two cars, and each end cut is perfectly square.
 That is a bargain to me.
 They were stained in a "dark" ink wash (1 pint of rubbing alcohol, 2 teaspoons ink) using a recipe I likely stole from Dave Frary.

 The boards were divided into five batches and added to the alcohol at staggered times, such that the first group was in the stain for 12 hours and the last batch was only in for 4 hours.
 Then they were all left to dry overnight on some paper.
 They really looked pretty similar in color and I was a bit disappointed.
 On my shelf is a can of dark Minwax stain left over from my handlaying days, so I considered pulling it out to further color the ties.
 But, in the end I just used what I had made.
 As you can see from the car, there actually is a bit of a difference in the color of the wood.
 Not so much as to be obnoxious, but enough that it looks pretty realistic.